s-marton/GRANDE/README.md

 # GRANDE: Gradient-Based Decision Tree Ensembles

-This repository provides the code for the paper ***"GRANDE: Gradient-Based Decision Tree Ensembles"***.
+This repository provides the code for the paper ***"GRANDE: Gradient-Based Decision Tree Ensembles"*** by Sascha Marton, Stefan Lüdtke, Christian Bartelt and Heiner Stuckenschmidt.
+Available under: https://arxiv.org/abs/2309.17130

 ### We are excited to announce that a `pip install` ready version of GRANDE will be released soon!
 This will simplify the installation process, making it easier for you to get started.
 Stay tuned for updates!